A recent study confirms that technology disrupts sleep quality, but also finds that high-speed internet specifically reduces the amount of sleep.

 Internet use is a major cause of sleep deprivation

 One of the major causes of sleep deprivation is internet and technology usage near bedtime.
-Constant stimulations provided by the digital devices delays and disturb sleep.
+Constant stimulations provided by digital devices delay and disturb sleep.
 These devices produce artificial light and interfere with the human circadian rhythm and melatonin.
-Circadian rhythm is responsible for responding to light to regulate our daily cycle.
-Melatonin is the sleep hormone.
+Circadian rhythm is responsible for responding to light to regulate our daily cycle, melatonin is the sleep hormone.

 Two national surveys existed in Germany that included questions on high-speed internet access, electronic device usage patterns, and sleeping patterns.
 Data from the years 2008, 2010, and 2012 were used.
 The researchers took the existing data and applied statistical analysis.
 They reported their findings in the Journal of Economic Behavior and Organization.